0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 To learn about limitations that apply to alerts in database watcher, see [Limitations](database-watcher-overview.md#limitations).

-## Alert rule templates
+## Glossary

-You can find all available alert rule templates on the **Alerts** page of a watcher.
+When working with Azure Monitor Alerts in database watcher, it is important to understand commonly used terms:

+- **Alert rule** is an Azure resource in Azure Monitor Alerts that defines alerting logic such as the frequency of evaluation, severity, KQL query, etc. Alert rule also tracks alert history.
+- An **Alert** occurs when an evaluation of an alert rule KQL query triggers the logic to fire an alert.
+For example, the query determines that a CPU threshold has been exceeded.
-A template defines the following alert rule properties:
+- **Alert rule template** is a blueprint of an alert rule that is built into database watcher.
+An alert rule template defines the following alert rule properties:
     - Name
     - Description
     - Severity
     - Evaluation frequency
     - A KQL query to execute in the data store to evaluate the alert rule

+## Alert rule templates

+You can find all available alert rule templates on the **Alerts** page of a watcher.

 Over time, existing templates might be modified, and new templates might be added in response to customer [feedback](database-watcher-overview.md#send-feedback).
 Each template on the **Alerts** page of a watcher has a version in the **year-month-day.number** format to let you see when it was last modified.